 Farmers have been using treated seeds to protect a future crop for a long time; they’ve used mercury, nicotine, and other toxic substances over the years.
 The use of neonicotinoids began shortly after the turn of the 21st century.
 Neonicotinoids (commonly called “neonics”) are a family of toxic substances that are absorbed by plants, making the whole plant toxic to insect pests.
 Neonics have been found in leaves and stems, pollen and nectar of treated plants.
 They are now the most commonly-applied pesticides.

-Three groups filed the petition together: the Minnesota Center for Environmental Advocacy, Trout Unlimited, and the Natural Resources Defense Council (NRDC).
-Lucas Rhoads, a senior attorney at NRDC, helped write the petition to MDA.
+Three groups filed the petition together: the Minnesota Center for Environmental Advocacy, Trout Unlimited, and the Natural Resources Defense Council Action Fund.
+Lucas Rhoads, senior advisor to the NRDC Action Fund, helped write the petition to MDA.
 He says neonics have been marketed as a preventative treatment: the plant will absorb it, and it will protect the plant throughout the entire season, if a pest becomes a problem.

 “It’s sold as a relatively inexpensive insurance against catastrophic crop loss,” Rhoads says.
 “Crop advisors will tell a farmer, ‘It’s possible you could have some pest in your soil that if it’s really bad it could be catastrophic for your crop, and putting this on the seed gives you extra protection against those pests.’
 Crop advisors frequently have ties to the pesticide industry.”